-Dressed casually in corduroy pants and cashmere cardigan, if not for his tailored blazer, you might mistake Cucinelli as the caretaker, rather than the CEO of his dignified Italian fashion brand.
+Dressed casually in corduroy pants and cashmere cardigan, you might mistake Cucinelli as the caretaker, rather than the CEO of his dignified Italian fashion brand.
 And he prefers it that way.

 “I’ve always considered myself a temporary custodian of the places where I live and work,” says Cucinelli from the medieval castle he restored for his headquarters in Solomeo.
 “Being a custodian, you can work with greater serenity, without being afraid of losing what you have.”